Closing your business

 Dissolving a corporation

-When the time comes to dissolve your corporation, there are several factors to consider.
-In the same way you undertake certain formal procedures to create a corporation, you must file forms with the government to dissolve it.
 Dissolving your corporation is the legal act of ending its existence.
-Under the Canada Business Corporations Act, you need to obtain a certificate of dissolution by applying to Corporations Canada.
+Regardless of the jurisdiction in which your business is incorporated, when the time comes to dissolve your corporation there are several factors to consider.
+In the same way you undertake certain formal procedures to create a corporation, you must file forms with the appropriate governments to dissolve it.

 - File all applicable tax forms

-Follow these guidelines if you are planning to dissolve your corporation:
+Other conditions may apply.
+Follow the guidelines set by your corporation's registrar if you are planning to dissolve the business:

 - Corporations Canada: Dissolving a corporation